crepac4/nodash/README.md

 2) syntactic sugar for synchronous get of a json file (Done)
 3) Other functionality that I miss from python (in progress)

+## Examples
+  All usage examples of the library is over at nodash.readthedocs.io !

 ## What does 'nodash' mean

 lodash - nodash - node dash.